The Core Monitoring and Evaluation Team

 - provide input to ongoing M&E activities where appropriate, drawing on the expert knowledge and experience of the members of the group

 - guide to ensure relevant evaluation is being undertaken to meet funding body requirements

 - advise on the dissemination of data and key results from the M&E activities to key stakeholders, funders and other interested parties.

 I think [chairing the monitoring and evaluation steering group] has been really important where we have had DCMS involved early on in that work.
 I have definitely found really valuable the sheer amount of work that has gone into… that monitoring and evaluation approach.Harman Sagger, DCMS.
 Cultural Policy and Evaluation Summit

-Harman Sagger from DCMS, chair of the TRG, was part of the panel speaking at the Cultural Policy and Evaluation Summit, as the UK CoC 2021 year began, on 25 June 2021.
+Harman Sagger from DCMS, chair of the TRG, was part of the panel speaking at the Cultural Policy and Evaluation Summit, on 25 June 2021, in the early stages of the UK CoC 2021 year.
 (Starts 45:23)

 The results outlined on this website reflect a variety of UK CoC 2021 activities, funded by different funding bodies.
 The website also includes work undertaken, as part of Arts and Humanities Funding Council (AHRC) projects: Coventry place-based Knowledge Exchange and UK Cities of Culture that shares lessons learned for future cultural mega-events.

-This website is designed to share results and findings of the UK CoC21 M&E process, and respects the privacy of its users.
+This website is designed to share results and findings of the UK CoC 2021 M&E process, and respects the privacy of its users.